yuanchaiyc/Ling471/assignments/Assignment-1.md

     <img width="460" alt="Screen Shot 2021-03-22 at 1 45 46 PM" src="https://user-images.githubusercontent.com/10963114/112056206-fc187480-8b14-11eb-99c6-cbe36e422261.png">

-1. Copy your python program to FIXME (the class folder).
+1. Copy your python program to /dropbox/20-21/471 (the class folder). **It is crucial that the file name has your UW netID in it!!!
+Otherwise you may overwrite other people's homework, plus we won't know the program is yours and you won't get credit.**

 You are now **DONE** with Assignment 1! **Don't forget to submit the file for Part 1 to Canvas**.
 In Assignment 2, you will already be writing programs and running them on the IMDB review data!